angelvardin/thesises-system/README.md

-# thesises-system
+# Thesises system

 The system maintains information about the thesises and managing directors in the University of Mathematics and Informatics in Sofia.
+Imformation about implementation of this system can be found in this document (in Bulgarian).